kritikmodi/responsive-portfolio-website/README.md

 Steps to follow :

-1. Figure out a rough design of what I want to build.
+1. Figure out a rough design of what you want to build.

 2. Implement a framework in HTML.